denisejroth/bags-vectors-transformers/README.md

 students.
 The course runs from classic bag-of-words methods all the way to large language models, with a working notebook for every topic.

+## Prerequisites

+Basic Python, roughly at the level of an introductory DataCamp course (variables, lists, loops, functions).
+No prior experience with text analysis is assumed — the course starts from the beginning.

 **Instructor:** Denise J. Roth · Strategic Communication Group · Wageningen University & Research

 ---